 The Board has written terms of reference for the Lead Independent Director ("LID") that describes the responsibilities and authority of a LID.
-Mr. Lim Yew Kong, John has replaced Mr. Lawrence Kwan as LID effective from 2016 AGM on 20 October 2016.
+Mr. Lim Yew Kong, John is the LID since 2016 AGM.
+Prof. Ng Tung Sang will replace Mr. Lim Yew Kong, John as LID after the conclusion of the AGM which has been scheduled on 25 October 2018.
 The LID shall be available to the shareholders where they have concerns which contact through the normal channels of the Executive Chairman and CEO has failed to resolve or for which such contact is inappropriate.